FiguraMC/Figura/README.md

 >
 > "`animationName`" is, as the name says, the animation name

+### • How can I add an emissive texture?
+> Simple, just name the texture, the same as the non-emissive counterpart, but then adding `_e` in the end
+>
+> Alternatively, still renaming the texture the same as its non-emissive however without the `_e`, in blockbench, you could set the texture render type to `emissive`

 ### • How can I use Figura with OptiFine?
 > You can't, OptiFine closed source nature and invasive code are a really high difficulty for mod compatibility.
 Check those [alternatives](https://lambdaurora.dev/optifine_alternatives/) instead